Make Your Next Trip Extraordinary

 A row of thatched palapas on golden sand on the tiny island of Rendezvous Caye in the Belize Barrier Reef, off the coast of Belize, Central America

 While July technically falls during the country’s rainy season, the showers are sporadic and typically not a daily occurrence.
 Hotel rates are lower at this time of year, and it’s also the beginning of lobster season—so you can fish by day and enjoy the freshest possible crustaceans for dinner that very evening.
-Wendy and her family have enjoyed two idyllic trips to Belize in July/early August, including one when her son got SCUBA-certified right on the dock of their boutique resort.
+Wendy and her family have enjoyed two idyllic trips to Belize in July/early August, including one when her son got scuba-certified right on the dock of their boutique resort.

 Read reviews of WOW trips to Belize.
 To get your own WOW trip and VIP treatment, use the black button below.